artseyio/artsey/artsey/artsey.md

 - Shift lock is now R + Y
 - Add caps lock as O + I + Y + A
 - Add ! as T + I
+- Add ! to symbol layer
+- Add ? to symbol layer
 - Add question mark to O on symbols layer
 - Moved page up/down to navigation layer
 - Add mouse wheel up/down to mouse layer